Damirbek45/pyASCI/README.md

 - OpenCV-Python (`opencv-pythong`)
 - NumPy (`numpy`)
 - Darkdetect (`darkdetect`)
+- Moviepy (`moviepy`)

 ### Installation

 1. **Clone the repository** or download the code.
-2. **Install the required Python packages:*
+2. **Install the required Python packages:**

 ```
-pis install pygame opencv-python numpy darkdetect
+pip install pygame opencv-python numpy darkdetect moviepy
 ```
-3. **Run the application*
+3. **Run the application**

 ### Usage

 1. Click the **Select** button to choose a media file (image or video).
-   - For video files, you can also select an audio file.
-2. For video and image select a font chars size and resolution(original or fullscreen).
+2. For video and image select a font chars size, resolution(original or fullscreen) and save file or not.
 For video, select a CPU Usage(renders faster but uses more resources) and render options(on a fly or pre-render)
 3. ASCII version will be opened in full screen after rendering, video will loop infinitely
 4. Press **ESC** to exit.